 Satisfactory completion may be achieved by demonstrating proficiency based on the occupational entry requirement.
-A certificate of completion may be awarded to any preparatory student who reaches a payroll job proficiency level with a minimum of 90 clock hours and to any supplemental student who completes objectives for upgrading necessary skills and knowledge after a minimum of 90 clock hours.
+A certificate level credential may be awarded to any preparatory student who completes the competencies outlined in the curriculum and to any supplemental student who completes objectives for upgrading necessary skills and knowledge after a minimum of 90 clock hours.
 A diploma may be awarded to each preparatory student who demonstrates satisfactory proficiencies in a complete course of study.
 (See each program area listed for those job titles designed as complete courses of study.)